ucdavisdatalab/workshop_introduction_to_version_control/docs/04_working-with-git.md

 ```

 ...Git tells us that `hello.txt` is staged.
 Even now, however, we haven't made a
 version of this file.
 To do so, we need run a commit command.
-This will create
+This will create a
-versions of all files in the staging area.
+new version of every file in the staging area (in this case, just `hello.txt`).

 ### Step 3: Commit the file